hallgrimur1471/cryptography_experiments/README.md

 3. Decrypt unknown_plaintext with repeated calls to an API like:
     * `AES_ECB_ENCRYPT(unknown_prefix + attacker_controlled_bytes + unknown_plaintext, unknown_key)`
 4. AES CBC bitflipping attacks: Modifying a byte in AES CBC ciphertext block scrambles the corresponding plaintext block but in the next plaintext block only the byte in the same block position gets modified)
+5. The CBC padding oracle attack: If a service can tell you if a ciphertext has a valid padding once it has been decrypted, then you can decrypt the ciphertext with repeated calls to that oracle.

 ## History